stanford-rc/hpc-intro/_episodes/12-cluster.md

 > ## Dedicated Transfer Nodes
 >
-> If you want to transfer larger amounts of data to or from the cluster, some
+> If you want to transfer larger amounts of data to or from the cluster, SRC
-> systems offer dedicated nodes for data transfers only.
+> offers dedicated nodes for data transfers only.
 The motivation for
 > this lies in the fact that larger data transfers should not obstruct
 > operation of the login node for anybody else.
-Check with your cluster's
-> documentation or its support team if such a transfer node is available.
-As a
-> rule of thumb, consider all transfers of a volume larger than 500 MB to 1 GB
+As a rule of thumb, consider all
+> transfers of a volume larger than 500 MB to 1 GB as large.
+But these numbers
-> as large.
-But these numbers change, e.g., depending on the network connection
+> change, e.g., depending on the network connection of yourself and of your
-> of yourself and of your cluster or other factors.
+> cluster or other factors.
 {: .callout}

-The real work on a cluster gets done by the _compute_ (or _worker_) _nodes_. compute nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.
+The real work on a cluster gets done by the _compute_ (or _worker_) _nodes_.
+Compute nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.

 All interaction with the compute nodes is handled by a specialized piece of